OpenMS/pyopenms-docs/docs/source/peptides_proteins.rst

 ********************************

 Protein sequences, can be loaded from and stored in :term:`FASTA` protein databases using :py:class:`~.FASTAFile`.
-The example below shows how protein sequences can be stored in :term:`FASTA` files and loaded back in :term:`pyOpenMS`:
+The example below shows how protein sequences can be stored in :term:`FASTA` files and loaded back in pyOpenMS:

 .. code-block:: python
     :linenos: